All temporary employees hired for non-faculty duties are coordinated through Human Resource Services.

 P&S - Appointments may be full- or part-time for an appointment period which shall not extend beyond one year (12 months).

-Merit - Appointments may be full- or part-time but are limited to 780 hours in a fiscal year.
+Merit (Non-AFSCME covered job classifications) - Appointments may be full- or part-time but are limited to 780 hours per fiscal year.

 Generally, P&S temporary employees are paid on a salary basis due to the exempt-level nature of the work performed.
 See the P&S Salary Matrix for the current year's minimum and maximum salary (see Pay Grade 1).